← Back to projects

 Production RAG Infrastructure on AWS

-A reusable retrieval layer built on AWS OpenSearch and Amazon Bedrock embeddings that grounds multiple LLM pipelines in system-specific documentation.
+A reusable retrieval layer running on AWS OpenSearch and Amazon Bedrock embeddings.
+It grounds every downstream LLM pipeline in the actual documentation of the system it's answering about.

 Problem